Sexist job ads discriminate against women in China — even specifying applicants’ required height, weight, and facial structure

 Even Beijing court assistants, who were required to be female, needed to have “proper looks.”

-And in a number of instances women were able to apply for jobs – if they had higher qualifications than their male counterparts.
+In a number of instances women were able to apply for jobs only if they had higher qualifications than their male counterparts.
 In one city looking to hire management assistants, 47 positions were open to men who had high school diplomas.
 Two of the three same positions open to women required an associate’s degree.

-China is still battling gender equality
+China is still battling gender inequality

 When China ended its one-child policy, state media declared women could now return to the home in order to “better raise children.”

 This belief closely aligns with what appears to be the state’s desire for women to marry and remain in the home.
-In 2015, Beijing’s office of marriage registration caused an uproar when one of its posters – “Being a good wife and good mother is the biggest achievement of a woman” – began circulating online.
+In 2015, Beijing’s office of marriage registration caused an uproar when one of its posters saying: “Being a good wife and good mother is the biggest achievement of a woman,” began circulating online.

 The pressure for women to marry is so great that those who are unmarried after 27 are considered “leftover women” and “spoiled goods.”